MathiasRenaud/BIOL469-Project/README.md

-# Genomics Project
+# Final Project for Genomics (BIOL469)

-Final project for BIOL469 (Genomics)
+Comparative genomics of bioluminescent organisms.